 It can seem different to not rinse with water after brushing, and not what you are used to, but the results are excellent and can significantly impact oral health.

 I also recommend using an electric toothbrush while brushing.
-It is both more effective for brushing, but some come with a pressure sensor to let you know when you are brushing too hard.
+It is both more effective for brushing, and when used properly it can prevent gum and tooth wear.

 Brushing too hard can lead to tooth and gum wear which unfortunealty is irreversible.